colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 Dr. Chen had been reviewing HITL escalation patterns when she noticed something interesting.
 "We're escalating the same type of query repeatedly," she said.
 "Medication timing questions for controlled substances.
 The agent keeps flagging them, a pharmacist reviews them, and 94% of the time the agent's recommendation is confirmed."

-"That's appropriate caution," James said.
+"That's appropriate caution," Jamie said.

 "Yes, but it's also a pattern," Dr. Chen replied.
 "These aren't edge cases—they're routine.
 We're adding human overhead without adding safety value."